What is a Pip? - Definition of Forex Pips and Examples of a Pip

 5 decimal Fractions FX Quote - Fraction of a Pip in FX Trading

 If you trade with a broker using 5 points decimals (all brokers now use 5 decimal points format), then 1 fractional pip which is the 5th decimal place, will be equal to 1 dollar per one standard contract.
-However, this is just the Fraction of a pip and not the original Pip.
-To Make up one Point you'll have to use 10 points, (it is like rounding off to the fourth decimal point).
+However, this is just the Fraction of a pip & not the original and initial Pip.
+To Make up one Point you will have to use 10 points, (it is like rounding off to the fourth decimal point).

 Example: for 4 Decimal Point Quotes Format